tuanda831/algo-sharing/docs/tasks/task6.md

 **Examples:**

 1. Given S = "abaaba", the function should return 2.
 The shortest unique substring is "aa".
 2. Given S = "zyzyzyz", the function should return 5.
-The shortest unique substring is "yyyyy" (note that overlapping occurrences count as multiple occurrences).
+The shortest unique substring is "yzyzy".
+Note that there are shorter words, like 'yzy', occurrences of which overlap, but they still count as multiple occurences.

 3. Given S = "aabbbabaaa", the function should return 3.
 All substrings of length 2 occur at least twice.

 **Assumptions:**